Keeping Properties in Compliance with ADA and Fair Housing Laws

 As 2015 brought us the 25th anniversary of the signing of the Americans with Disabilities Act of 1990 (ADA). , let’s review that ADA protects against discrimination based on disability and imposes accessibility requirements on public accommodations.

 Since most multifamily properties have a leasing office and common area on-site, they fall under the requirements of the law.
 In addition, multifamily dwelling units built after 1991 are required to comply with the Fair Housing Amendments Act of 1988.

 Fair Housing and Compliance Regulations

-These regulations ensure the rights of the disabled and protect against discrimination, which includes providing equal access to multifamily complexes.
+These regulations ensure the rights of the disabled and protect against discrimination, including providing equal access to multifamily complexes.
 The Department of Justice (DOJ) and the Department of Housing and Urban Development (HUD) enforce these rights.

 As both agencies have demonstrated through their public outreach, ADA compliance is important to them.
 It should be important to the owners and managers of multifamily properties as well.

-Non-compliance with accessibility laws can carry huge consequences.
-If the DOJ finds evidence of discrimination by an owner/operator regarding accessibility, it will demand non-compliance correction.
-When the DOG prevails in litigation it can require retrofitting of the properties cited.
+Noncompliance with accessibility laws can carry huge consequences.
+If the DOJ finds evidence of discrimination by an owner/operator regarding accessibility, it will demand noncompliance correction.
+When the DOJ prevails in litigation, it can require retrofitting of the properties cited.
 They enforce an injunction against future discrimination, fair housing accessibility training, record keeping and periodic reporting to the DOJ.

 In addition, the DOJ will seek to identify victims of the alleged discriminatory housing practices and seek a court judgment in their favor.
 They will require payment of monetary damages to those victims as well as a civil penalty payment.
 On top of all of this, more than likely the owner/operator is going to incur enormous legal fees.
 The cost of settling with the DOJ far exceeds the cost of reviewing and planning for accessibility compliance.